cantaro86/Financial-Models-Numerical-Methods/README.md

 ==================================

-This is a collection of [Jupyter notebooks](https://jupyter.org/) that are based on different topics in the area of quantitative finance.
+This is a collection of [Jupyter notebooks](https://jupyter.org/) based on different topics in the area of quantitative finance.

 ### Is this a tutorial?